 My bike-crazy hometown is also bike-deadly.

-Yet 4 of every 10,000 cyclists are killed every year.
-That makes us the second-deadliest city after New York City (8.58 deaths per 10,000 cyclists).
+Yet four of every 10,000 cyclists are killed here every year.
+That makes Chicago the second-deadliest city after New York City (8.58 deaths per 10,000 cyclists).

 Everyone’s on the bandwagon about improving health and lowering pollution by adding more bicycle and pedestrian facilities.
 So if your public works department’s going to plan, fight for, design, build, and then maintain a bicycle network, you’d better make sure people actually use it.